garylavayou/progbook/README.md

 conda run --name progbook --no-capture-output python bin/checksource.py > src/SUMMARY.gen.md
 ```

-Based on the convert output, you can identify that is some linked source folder is missing in
+Based on the convert output, you can identify if some linked source folder is missing in
 local file system, and update the `sources.conf` file with the right source folder.
 Then, run the following command to link the source folders into the workspace.